scala/scala3/docs/blog/_posts/2015-10-23-dotty-compiler-bootstraps.md

 Having the compiler compile itself is a good test to demonstrate that the generated code has reached a certain level of quality.
-Not only is a compiler a large program (44k lines in the case of dotty), it is also one that exercises a large part of the language in quite intricate ways.
+Not only is a compiler a large program (44k lines in the case of Dotty), it is also one that exercises a large part of the language in quite intricate ways.
 Moreover, bugs in the code of a compiler don't tend to go unnoticed, precisely because every part of a compiler feeds into